JN-Coding/JN-Coding/README.md

 ## Hi there 👋

+My name's Jason!
+I'm a student at the University of Cincinnati studying computer science.
+I like all things tech and have a strong passion for video games.
+In fact, my main personal project right now is a game.
+When I'm not learning in school, you can find me playing video games, working out, watching movies or hanging with friends.
+I aspire to be a strong programmer and a kind, valuable person to society.
 <!--
 **JN-Coding/JN-Coding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.